Children in the Israeli–Palestinian conflict: History

 A 2007 survey showed that 17 percent of the Palestinian population is made up of children under the age of five, and 46 percent under 15.
-In 2012, it was estimated that the densely populated Gaza Strip has a population of 1.7 million, over 800,000 of whom are children.
+In 2012, it was estimated that the densely populated Gaza Strip had a population of 1.7 million, over 800,000 of whom are children.

-Rock throwing and firebomb attacks by Palestinians on Israeli residents have been described as regular occurrences in the West Bank, and in many cases they directly affect children.
-Israelis have recounted incidents in which Palestinians targeted children on school buses, and report that in Hebron they "routinely throw stones at children in the playground".
+Rock-throwing and firebomb attacks by Palestinians on Israeli residents have been described as regular occurrences in the West Bank, and in many cases they directly affect children.
+Israelis have recounted incidents in which Palestinians targeted children on school buses, and report that in Hebron they "routinely throw stones at children in the playground."
 According to the IDF, Arab snipers have fired at cars containing children, and rockets from Gaza have landed in locations that are typically frequented by large numbers of children.

-A UN draft report on children in armed conflict, scheduled for publication in mid-June 2015, and prepared by Leila Zerrougui for the Secretary General of the United Nations reportedly recommended adding both Israel and Hamas to the "List of Shame", due to repeated violations of children's rights.
-Human Rights Watch wrote to Ban Ki-Moon on the 27 April requesting that the names of Israel and Hamas remain on the list, in the context of reports that Israel had been lobbying to have its name removed.
+A UN draft report on children in armed conflict, scheduled for publication in mid-June 2015 and prepared by Leila Zerrougui for the Secretary-General of the United Nations, reportedly recommended adding both Israel and Hamas to the "List of Shame" due to repeated violations of children's rights.
+Human Rights Watch wrote to Ban Ki-Moon on 27 April requesting that the names of Israel and Hamas remain on the list in the context of reports that Israel had been lobbying to have its name removed.
 Israel denies it has lobbied the UN over this.
 Inclusion in the list requires that a pattern of multiple instances of repeated abuses of children be evidenced.
-Human Rights Watch cited in its 2014 report on events in the Israeli–Palestinian conflict over the preceding year, nearly a dozen cases of Palestinian children killed by Israeli security forces, and over 1,200 Palestinian children injured.
-In addition 41 incidents in which school facilities were damaged, classes interrupted and students injured by IDF forces were registered.
-Palestinian armed groups, the reports also noted, had launched in the same period some 63 rockets into Israel from Gaza, resulting in disruptions to their schooling of over 12,000 Israeli children.
+Human Rights Watch cited in its 2014 report on events in the Israeli–Palestinian conflict over the preceding year nearly a dozen cases of Palestinian children killed by Israeli security forces and over 1,200 Palestinian children injured.
+In addition, 41 incidents in which school facilities were damaged, classes interrupted, and students injured by IDF forces were registered.
+Palestinian armed groups, the reports also noted, had launched in the same period some 63 rockets into Israel from Gaza, resulting in disruptions to the schooling of over 12,000 Israeli children.